GeoffOminde/water-tracker-project/README.md

 ## About / SDG Impact

 **Water usage tracking app for households and small landlords**
-You’re building for real people in Nakuru who live with water uncertainty.
+I am building for real people in Nakuru who live with water uncertainty.
 This MVP starts with **one thing that’s useful on day one, measurable within weeks, and expandable into IoT and city-scale later**:

 - A lean, offline-first water usage tracker that helps households and small landlords:
   - Cut water waste